Takoma East Silver Spring (TESS)

 2. Can the TESS Center help me with an immigration problem?

-We can help you apply for Medical Assistance and charity funding if eligible, and provide referrals to public and nonprofit clinics.
-Click here for medical resources.
+Based on eligibility, we can help you apply for Medical Assistance and special funds.
+We provide referrals to public and nonprofit clinics.
+We cannot assist with applications for healthcare through the Affordable Care Act.

 4. I am worried about my child or teen.
 Can the TESS Center help my family?